 Appendix A: Appraisal Committee members and NICE project team

-The Appraisal Committee is one of NICE’s standing advisory committees.
-Its members are appointed for a 3-year term.
+The Appraisal Committees are standing advisory committees of NICE.
+Members are appointed for a 3-year term.
 A list of the Committee members who took part in the discussions for this appraisal appears below.
-The Appraisal Committee meets four times a month except in December, when there are no meetings.
 There are four Appraisal Committees, each with a chair and vice chair.
+Each Appraisal Committee meets once a month, except in December when there are no meetings.
 Each Committee considers its own list of technologies, and ongoing topics are not moved between Committees.

 Committee members are asked to declare any interests in the technology to be appraised.
 If it is considered there is a conflict of interest, the member is excluded from participating further in that appraisal.